vidhanbhonsle/demo-app-Telnyx/README.md

 1. The user sends the text message to a number procurred from Telnyx
 1. Telnyx receives the message and hands it to ngrok webhook
-1. Ngrok webhook hands the data to flask aapplication
+1. Ngrok receives it and hands the data to flask aapplication
 1. Flask application reads the message, evaluates it and responds to users number
 1. Telnyx number sends response to users number as text message from flask application